-Outcome Timeline Conform to federal requirements including project priority setting, adhere to Continuous financial constraints and public participation.
-Continuous Update MPO Performance Measures targets once identified On-going Maintain and update, as needed, the FY 2023-2026 TIP as required by the FAST On going Act in cooperation with MDOT, FHWA, and FTA.
-On-going SWMPC and Transit NDAR staff will review annual capital equipment and facilities needs in relation to previous and current programs, including short- 1 st Quarter range transit planning efforts.
+Outcome Timeline Conform to federal requirements including project priority setting, financial Continuous constraints, and public participation.
+Continuous Update MPO Performance Measures targets.
+As needed Maintain and update, the FY 2023-2026 TIP as required by the FAST Act in Continuous cooperation with MDOT, FHWA, and FTA.
+Continuous SWMPC and NDAR staff will review annual capital equipment and facilities needs in relation to previous and current programs, including short-range 1 st Quarter transit planning efforts.
+Website and Social Media Updates Continuous Development and Adaption of EV 2026, 2020 TID October 2024 - Development and Adoption of FY 2026-2029 TIP June 2025 Least second set for 2020 and is the and held marie that is the set if the October 2024 - Local agency call for 2026-2029 projects and hold project review meetings.
+January 2025 FY 2024 Obligated Project Report 1 st Quarter •